© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Quarry canal bridge is a scheduled monument protected by Historic England under reference 1006077.
 View the official record →

-Quarry Canal Bridge is a canal bridge located in Staffordshire, England, dating from the industrial canal-building period of the late eighteenth or early nineteenth century.
+Quarry canal bridge is a Grade II listed structure located in Staffordshire, England, dating from the industrial canal era of the late eighteenth or early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006077.

 Quarry canal bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006077.